tobsan/tobsan.se/about.md

 # Bio

-Born in 1988, I grew up just outside Gothenburg, Sweden, attending school in Gråbo and Lerum.
-I began studying computer science at the University of Gothenburg in 2006, and between 2010 and 2013 I worked full-time at the students' unions at the university, which spawned a greater interest in politics.
-I'm especially interested in issues regarding higher education and equality, and in general I would identify as a socialist.
+I live in a small town called Bohus outside Gothenburg with my wife, Lina, and two cats [Ada](/ada) and [Haskell](/haskell).
+We enjoy poking around in our garden, growing vegetables and flowers.

-While I do software development for work, I also enjoy programming recreationally, where I tend to do mostly Haskell or other functional languages.
-I enjoy a higher-order languages, algorithmic challenges and a message passing programming style without shared memory, as employed in erlang.
+I was born in 1988, grew up outside Gothenburg, and studied at the University of Gothenburg between 2006 and 2014.
+Since then, I've been working as a software engineer.

 I have had an interest of rhythm based music games since 2003, when I was introduced to Dance Dance Revolution (DDR).
 I have tried a variety of similar games, and although I'm most proficient in DDR